wilsonjr/OverlapRemoval/README.md

 # OverlapRemoval: a library for reducing overlap in 2D visualizations

 Overplotting is a serious concern of everyone working with visualization.
 In this library, there are a few techniques that address the problem of overlapping markers in 2D projections.
-The techniques are designed to reduce overlapping while preserve the relationship among data instances.
+The techniques are designed to reduce overlapping while preserving the relationship among data instances.

 ## Techniques